How to Get the Lowest Possible Mortgage Rates with the Highest Possible Credit Score

 1) Conventional Mortgage - credit score 620+ - down payment 10%

-A conventional mortgage is a mortgage with a down payment of 10% or more.
-The borrower needs to have a high credit score, usually above 620, and the loan is not insured by the Federal Housing Administration (FHA).
+A typical mortgage is one when the down payment is ten percent or higher.
+Usually exceeding 620, the applicant must have a good credit score; the loan is not insured by the Federal Housing Administration (FHA).

 2) FHA Mortgage - 750+ - 3.5%-4.50% down payment